-I have updated my popular guide to having a baby in Denmark and it is now available in my online shop as an interactive ebook.
+My updated popular guide to having a baby in Denmark and it is available in my online shop as an interactive ebook.

 Having a baby is one of the most exciting and scary things we do in life and that is when we are in our own countries.
 Having a baby in a new country can be even more daunting as you are navigating a different languages, process and culture.
 This was one of the reasons I decided to write a ebook guide to having a baby in Denmark (and it covers the first year too).